 Frequently Asked Questions:

-Where did a mini golden doodle originate from: A Goldendoodle is a Golden Retriever and Mini Poodle cross.
-Miniature Goldendoodles have been bred in North America and Australia since the mid-1990’s.
-As the smaller poodle hybrids had been such a success in filling the niche for small, allergy friendly family pets, Golden Retriever breeders decided to try a breeding with a standard poodle for a larger family pet.
+Where did a Mini Goldendoodle originate from?
+A Goldendoodle is a Golden Retriever and Mini Poodle cross.
+Miniature Goldendoodles have been bred in North America and Australia since the mid-1990s.
+As the smaller poodle hybrids had been such a success in filling the niche for small, allergy-friendly family pets, Golden Retriever breeders decided to try breeding with a standard poodle for a larger family pet.
 The quick rise of the popularity of Mini Goldendoodles is due to the dogs themselves.
 They are highly social dogs who are good with strangers and make great family pets.
-They have become a popular sought after pet and make great therapy dogs as well.
-These mini doodles are first generation golden doodles and there is some variations in the outcome of such as coat type, shedding, and frame size.
-There are two types of Golden Retrievers used for breeding golden doodles.
-The English Golden Retriever who has a stocky, heavier build with a blocky head and the American Golden Retriever who is taller, finer boned and a narrower head.
-The poodle originated in Germany or Russia and was bred to retrieve waterfowl.
-Eventually there became three size variations; standard, miniature, and toy.
+They have become a popular, sought-after pet and make great therapy dogs as well.
+These Mini Doodles are first-generation Goldendoodles and there are some variations in the outcome of such as coat type, shedding, and frame size.
+There are three types of Golden Retrievers used for breeding Goldendoodles.
+The English Golden Retriever has a stocky, heavier build with a blocky head, and the American Golden Retriever is taller, finer-boned, and has a narrower head.
+And now, more recently, the Dakota Sport Golden Retriever, which is a smaller Golden Retriever.
+Same great qualities, just in a smaller form.
+The Poodle originated in Germany or Russia and was bred to retrieve waterfowl.
+Eventually, there became three size variations: standard, miniature, and toy.

 What colors are available?
 Contrary to their name, Miniature Goldendoodles come in a variety of colors.
 The most common are golden-apricot and cream.
 Sometimes black and chocolate, or blonde.
-Less common is the rather striking red golden doodles.
+Less common is the rather striking red Goldendoodles.

 Do you buy your mini doodle puppies back, or refund our purchase price, if, at any time, we find ourselves unable to keep the dog we got from you?
 For various reasons, no, WE DO NOT BUY BACK OR OFFER A REFUND FOR ANY PUPPY OR DOG.